Delphi Consensus: Advantages and Disadvantages

-In this article Triducive explain the Delphi method advantages and disadvantages to help you decide if this approach is well suited for your research question or problem.
+In this article Triducive explain the Delphi consensus advantages and disadvantages to help you decide if this approach is well suited for your research question or problem.

 What is the Delphi consensus method?

-The Delphi method, also known as the Delphi process or Delphi technique, is a method of communication used to ascertain a group consensus from panels of experts.
-Using rounds of questionnaires, shared anonymously with participants and, controlled feedback following each round, the Delphi method ensures that decision-making is based on the convergence of expert opinion.
+The Delphi consensus method, also known as the Delphi technique, is a method of communication used to ascertain a group consensus from panels of experts.
+Using rounds of questionnaires, shared anonymously with participants and, controlled feedback following each round, the method ensures that decision-making is based on the convergence of expert opinion.

-The original process was invented by the RAND corporation in the 1950s to survey expert opinion, gather information and forecast impact of new technologies on future defence policy.
-In more modern times the Delphi consensus method process is a popular method of gaining controlled feedback, group opinion, and to define best practice in healthcare, education, and environmental sciences.
+The original Delphi consensus process was invented by the RAND corporation in the 1950s to survey expert opinion, gather information and forecast impact of new technologies on future defence policy.
+In more modern times the Delphi approach to decision making is a popular method of gaining controlled feedback, group opinion, and to define best practice in healthcare, education, and environmental sciences.

 Structured system of communication for clear results

-The systematic nature of the Delphi method and the controlled feedback it generates means a conclusion will be arrived at, and the group achieve consensus in a way that fits the research question with a high level of accuracy.
+The systematic nature of Delphi consensus process and the controlled feedback it generates means a conclusion will be arrived at, and the group achieve consensus in a way that fits the research question with a high level of accuracy.

 Anonymity for unbiased responses